-Scientists may not entirely understand the relationship between stress and heart disease, but if you have ever experienced great worry, fear, aggravation or loss, you know your rising blood pressure and the literal heart ache you feel in your chest is real.
+Scientists may not entirely understand the relationship between stress and heart disease, but they do know there are short and long term effects of stress on your heart.
+If you have ever experienced great worry, fear, aggravation or loss, you know your rising blood pressure and the literal heart ache you feel in your chest is real.

-Medical researchers don't know for sure how stress increases heart disease risks.
-Scientific evidence suggests that environmental factors and psycho-social factors such as loneliness, personality and job stress are to blame.
+Heart disease is the number one killer of men and women.
+Scientific evidence suggests that lifestyle choices plus environmental factors and psycho-social factors such as loneliness, personality and job stress are to blame.

 Sometimes a stress event affects us so powerfully that it can cause immediate heart damage.
 Broken heart syndrome, or stress cardiomyopathy, causes symptoms of heart pain much like a heart attack.

 According to the British Medical Journal, there is a 20 percent increase in heart attacks as people returned to work on Monday after a weekend off.

 As well as being responsible for pumping blood through the entire body, the heart is an emotional center.
 You are correct when you sense emotions in the heart.
 It has its own neurons that think and feel independent of the brain.
 The love hormone oxytocin is manufactured in the heart and is released when you feel love and connection with others.
 Feeling happy and connected to loved ones is good for the heart.